 The International God Look-Alike Contest (1996)

-Mixed dimensions of images, all within a 36.5 x 48.5 cm frame
+Images are various dimensions*, all exhibited within 36.5 x 48.5 cm frames

-The following list indicates the dimensions of the individual images, as well as their hanging order, from left to right:
+*The dimensions of the 29 images, listed in their installation sequence for exhibition, from left to right:

 ♦

-In response to advertisements in international classified advertisement papers placed by the artist which stated “..artist seeks people who think that they look like God…” images were submitted by members of the public, from locations across the world, during the course of a year, after discussion with Chodzko.
+Adam Chodzko placed advertisements in international classified advertisement newspapers which announced “…artist seeks people who think that they look like God…” In response, images were shared by members of the public over 12 months from locations around the world, after discussion with Chodzko.

-Below each individual framed image in the The International God Look-Alike Contest is the drawn signature of the person who submitted the image and the name of the town and country from which they sent it.
-Each image is a copy of the original sent to the artist; using the same material as its source, at the same size as its original, with a replication of any of the sources’ folds, marks, dents, scratches, stains etc. Therefore the work appears to be a collection of 29 ‘found images’ but in reality the entire work is a construction made by Adam Chodzko identical to the authentic source material he received in response to his advertisement.
-This questioning of notions of author/creator (and its parallel allusions to the activities of a god) are explored within this making/copying process.
+Below each individual framed image in The International God Look-Alike Contest is the drawn signature of the person who submitted the image, and the name of the town and country from where it was sent from.
+Each image is a copy of the original sent to the artist, using the same material as its source, at the same size as its original, with a replication of any of the sources’ folds, marks, dents, scratches, stains etc. The resulting work therefore appears to be a collection of 29 ‘found images.’
+But in reality the entire work is a ‘construction’ made by Adam Chodzko, (almost) identical to the authentic source material he received in response to his advertisement.
+This questioning of notions of the role and identity of the author/creator – and its allusions to the activities of ‘a god’ – are explored within the making/copying process for this work.

-Chodzko made the International God Look Alike Contest partly as a result of the advent of the internet and its growing use for all forms of social networks from the mid ‘90’s (eg: eBay began in 1994).
-The system, of classified advertisements papers, that Chodzko’s artwork uses for the dissemination of his request were chosen exactly because they seemed to be a part of a dying form of social media.
-The vulnerability of Chodzko’s request for people who thought they looked like god stems from the peculiarity of the question, its placement amongst thousands of advertisements for more ordinary exchanges, its precarious system of dissemination (reliant upon a postal system and liaison between different countries classified advertisement papers) and the possibility of the mistranslation of its terms.
-And yet, supposedly, according the Christian theology at least, we are all made in god’s image.
-So, no-one is exempt from responding to the question.
-However, it took approximately 12 months to have accumulated the 28 responses (the 29th is a ‘portrait’ of Chodzko’s advertisement itself/himself), with the ‘rule’ that everything submitted to Chodzko had to be included in the final work.
-The responses indicate the degree to which the request was both adhered to, completely overlooked and dismantled by different respondents.
+The International God Look Alike Contest work uses physical imagery, via physical newspapers as a response to a collective move into the digital, for both image and network.
+Chodzko was partly responding to the emerging widespread use of the internet’s evolving diverse social networks, particularly from the mid ‘90’s (eg: eBay began in 1994).
+The system of classified advertisements papers used for the dissemination of his search for people who looked like god were chosen specifically because they seemed to be a part of a dying form of analogue social media.
+The fragility of Chodzko’s quest is rooted in the peculiarity of the question, its placement amongst thousands of advertisements for more ordinary exchanges, its precarious system of dissemination (reliant upon a postal system and liaison between different countries’ classified advertisement papers) and the possibility of its mistranslation.
+And yet, supposedly – at least according to Christian theology (Genesis 1:26-27) – we are all made in god’s image.
+Apparently no-one is exempt from responding to Chodzko’s all-inclusive question.
+Instead it took him approximately 12 months to gather 28 responses (the 29th is a ‘portrait’ of Chodzko’s advertisement itself/himself), sticking to a self-imposed rule that everything received must be included in the final work.
+The responses indicate the various degrees to which the request was adhered to, or completely overlooked, or dismantled by the different respondents.

-Ultimately, we often have no idea who sent these images, and why, whether it is an image of the sender, when it was taken etc…
+Ultimately, we have no idea who sent these images, and why, and whether it is an image of the sender, or when it was taken, etc…

-So, as viewers of the International God Look Alike Contest we are presented with, on the one hand, a glimpse, a true collective image of god, and on the other, one which yields nothing more than a series of ‘false’ fragments.
-If we are willing as viewers we must assume a lot and take a lot ‘on faith.’
+As viewers of the International God Look Alike Contest we are presented with, on the one hand, a glimpse; a true collective image of god.
+And on the other, a series of ‘false’ fragments.
+If we are willing as viewers we can assume a lot and perceive the work with ‘faith.’
 It is a work about images and image making.
-About looking into an image and at an image, at its prior use, its folds, tears, marks, and accumulated dust.
+About looking into an image and wondering about its prior use, its folds, tears, marks, and accumulated dust; its history, place and time and its connection to its maker .

 ♦

-Chodzko repeatedly circulated his request via a classified advertisements paper, Loot, at a time when this form of print communication was slowly disappearing whilst the ownership of home computers and access to the internet was beginning to become more widespread.
-Loot had become popular during a time of economic recession and high unemployment as a method of ‘making ends meet’: finding work, somewhere to live, someone to love or buying cheap second-hand goods direct from the previous owner.
-It was this process of exchange that also was Loot’s hidden and inadvertent attraction; it evolved a social network, catalysing dialogue and agreements between apparently random others; travelling to a home in another part of a city to collect a kettle bought from a stranger who you’d had a quick chat on the ‘phone to beforehand.
-It felt illicit, cutting out the big retail companies, recycling commodities, getting a bargain even if it was being discarded by someone else.
+Chodzko repeatedly circulated his request via a classified advertisements paper, Loot, at a time when this form of print communication was slowly disappearing, whilst the ownership of home computers and access to the internet was beginning to become more widespread.
+Loot had become popular during a time of economic recession and high unemployment as a method of ‘making ends meet’.
+It was used to find work, somewhere to live, someone to love or to buy cheap second-hand goods direct from the previous owner.
+It was this process of exchange that also was Loot’s hidden and inadvertent attraction; it evolved a social network, catalysing dialogue and agreements between apparently random others; travelling to a home in another part of a city to collect a kettle bought from a stranger who you’d had a quick ‘phone chat with beforehand.
+It felt illicit, cutting out the big retail companies, recycling commodities, getting a bargain, even if it was being discarded by someone else.

-Chodzko’s International God Look Alike Contest is trying, from this apparently banal and ‘poor’ context, to make something highly special emerge into visibility, a spiritual subject that has no image (although a stereotypical image of God exists: white, male, old, bearded etc, despite how this contradicts the notion of god being an entity beyond tangibility and visual perception).
+Chodzko’s International God Look Alike Contest is trying, from this apparently banal and ‘poor’ context, to make something highly special emerge into visibility.
+It seeks a spiritual subject that has no image (although a stereotypical image of God exists: white, male, old, bearded etc, despite how this contradicts the notion of god being an entity beyond tangibility and visual perception and somehow ‘everyone’).
 Making this artwork was cheap; the advertisements were free and other than the cost of a few telephone calls it appears to be a simple, highly economic method of producing something fantastic; the ultimate image.
 It also meant that at least part of the artwork was already circulating accessibly within the public sphere as people perhaps stumbled across Chodzko’s advert whilst looking for a cheap fridge.
-Gallery viewers could only ever access the terminal report of the process, missing its immediacy, yet imagining its affect as accidental encounter by Loot users.
+Gallery viewers could only ever access the terminal report of this process, missing its immediacy, yet imagining its affect as accidental encounter by Loot users.

 Its status is perhaps as an artwork ‘made by others’ but it can also be read as a sociological experiment.
 What appears as image(s), in response to Chodzko’s particular request, also seems to bypass, mistranslate, or frustrate the question.
 Perhaps then the response fails to satisfy the question?
-It’s not surprising when, surely, the request has been placed in such an insalubrious place?
-None of the images received seem to correspond to the hackneyed models of how god is ‘meant’ to look.
+Perhaps this is not surprising when the request has been placed in such an insalubrious marketplace?
+None of the individual images received seem to correspond to our cliché of god’s appearance, but maybe together, collectively we have found something that transcends that.

 ♦